 Which oil is the best for my hair type?

-Really, the oil that is "best" for your hair differs from person to person.
-In general, any carrier oil can be used--it mostly depends on the effect you are seeking.
+Really, the oil that is “best” for your hair differs from person to person.
+In general, any carrier oil can be used–it mostly depends on the effect you are seeking.
 Every carrier oil has a unique impact.
-In my opinion, olive oil is the best all around--it nourishes the hair while adding softness and shine.
+In my opinion, olive oil is the best all around–it nourishes the hair while adding softness and shine.
 Coconut oil is very popular because it strengthens the hair and can help add curl definition while fighting breakage.
-Argan oil is often referred to as liquid gold due to its ability to fight breakage and restore luster to dead hair.
-Jojoba oil is adored as well because it is very thick, it lubricates the hair and creates a protective barrier to prevent breakage and help with length retention.
-Castor oil is an oil everyone raves about due to it's rumored ability to help with faster hair growth and hair thickness.
-There are dozens of oils and you can have your choice of them all.
+Argan oil is often referred to as liquid gold due to its ability to fight breakage, and add luster to dead hair.
+Jojoba oil is adored as well because it is very thick, it lubricates the hair, and creates a protective barrier to prevent breakage and help with length retention.
+Castor oil is an oil everyone raves about due to it’s rumored ability to help with faster hair growth and hair thickness.
+There are dozens of oils, and you can have your choice of them all.
 Experiment with any oil you are curious about and see how your hair reacts to it.

 How often should I deep condition my hair?

 For the most part, it is said that deep conditioning should be done at least once a week to fight against breakage and help keep the hair moisturized.
 A rule of thumb for wavy or curly hair: The drier your hair is, the more it needs to be deep conditioned.
 Those with high porosity hair tend to have hair that is more thirsty, so deep conditioning should be done more often to compensate for its moisture losses.
-Whenever your hair feels thirsty quench its thirst with a good deep condition.
+Whenever your hair feels thirsty, quench its thirst with a good deep conditioning session.
 You have to listen to your hair and do what gives you the best results.
 Here are some good products for the wavy gals out there, including some deep conditioners to try.